Stock of the Day

 Investors should be bearish about investing in Constellation Brands, Inc. for these reasons:

-• Analysts have recently downgraded their ratings and price targets for the stock, with several firms reducing their target prices significantly, which could signal a lack of confidence in the company's near-term performance.
+• Analysts have adjusted their price targets downward, with some reducing their estimates significantly, which may reflect a cautious outlook on the company's performance.

 Recent News